tmckayus/cuopt-examples/portfolio_optimization/advanced_portfolio_optimization/README.md

 ## cuOpt for GPU-Accelerated Optimization

-cuFOLIO utilizes [NVIDIA cuOpt](https://www.nvidia.com/en-us/ai-data-science/products/cuopt/), a GPU-accelerated solver for decision optimization.
+This example utilizes [NVIDIA cuOpt](https://www.nvidia.com/en-us/ai-data-science/products/cuopt/), a GPU-accelerated solver for decision optimization.

 [cuOpt API Support](https://docs.nvidia.com/cuopt/user-guide/latest/introduction.html): cuOpt includes a Python API that is used as the backend of the cuOpt server.
 However, we do not provide documentation for the Python API at this time.
 We suggest users use a third-party modeling language or the cuOpt server to access cuOpt via Python.
 We anticipate that the Python API will change significantly in the future.
 Use it at your own risk.

 ## Optimization Methods

-The current implementation of cuFOLIO supports [Conditional Value-at-Risk (CVaR)](CVaR/) as the risk measure, with support for mean-variance optimization planned for future development.
+The current implementation supports [Conditional Value-at-Risk (CVaR)](CVaR/) as the risk measure, with support for mean-variance optimization planned for future development.

 ### CVaR